itsmenitesh/SocialMediaFeed-API/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page]("url").
+Contributions, issues and feature requests are welcome.

 ---